chrisco23/21deltaengineers.com/wp-content/plugins/wicked-folders/readme.txt

 6. Pro feature: folder permissions

 == Changelog ==

+= 3.0.1 (March 4, 2024) =
+* New: add support for Restrict Content Pro membership levels (Wicked Folders Pro)
+* Fix: breadcrumbs disappearing when folder pane is toggled off
+* Fix: fatal error when date dynamic folders are loaded from cache
+* Fix: date dynamic folders not caching
+* Tweak: remove folder type parameter to avoid requests being blocked by firewalls that don't allow backslashes

+= 3.0.0 (March 1, 2024) =
+* New: bulk delete folders
+* New: REST API
+* New: add folder support for Restrict Content Pro memberships and customers (Wicked Folders Pro)
+* Tweak: move toggle folder from sidebar to floating icon
+* Tweak: refactor app to use React instead of Backbone

 = 2.18.19 (November 9, 2023) =
 * Add static caching to timezone identifier function used by date dynamic folders for better performance